 Chapter in this post:

-You can quickly tick these two points with "positive", because the small box can be easily opened and refueled with batteries (this is what the description says) or with rechargeable batteries (that's what I intended).
-Then you slide the cover back on and you can choose between LED light, Off and USB output using a slide switch on the side.
+These two points can be ticked off quickly with "positive", because the small box can be easily opened and filled with batteries (as the description says) or with rechargeable batteries (that's what I planned).
+Then you push the lid back on and you can choose between LED light, off and USB output on a slide switch on the side.
 A small red light-emitting diode then shows on one side whether power is currently being supplied via the USB port or not.

 The technical side has to be seen in a differentiated way.
 If you operate the tizi PowerSnack with batteries, you naturally have a higher output voltage and the LED lights up correspondingly brighter.
 If the device is operated with two AA rechargeable batteries, the LED is so fuzzy that even in a dark room it looks like an LED about to die out.

 For charging, however, the tizi PowerSnack can also be operated with rechargeable batteries.
 I have the black Amazon Basic NiMH cells which have a little less capacity than the silver version.
 Accordingly, it may be that you can accelerate the charging process with single-use batteries.
 But single-use batteries are just out of the question for me.